Study Shows Psychopaths Don’t Catch Yawns

-People with psychopathic traits are less affected by others' yawns, a new study finds.
+People with psychopathic traits are less affected by others' yawns, a 2015 study finds.

 Contagious yawning has been linked to empathy levels in several studies, though not all research supports the association.
 However, new research in the journal Personality and Individual Differences finds that people with psychopathic traits—especially a lack of empathy—are not as susceptible to catching a case of the yawns ... at least among college students, the only group tested.